RarelyCharlie/rarelycharlie.github.io/_draft/links.md

 To unpin a pinned page, go to the page and press the thumb tack icon again.
 The page remains in the menu if it's a page you often visit.
 Otherwise the page disappears from the menu.

-### <i class="fa fa-thumb-tack"></i> Pin this page
+### <i class="fa fa-star"></i> Star this page

-To pin a 7 Cups page to the top of the menu, go to the page and press the thumb tack icon in the toolbar.
-Optionally change the page title.
+To star a page, at the top of the menu, go to the page and press the star icon in the toolbar.
+Optionally type a reminder of the reason for starring the page.

-The link remains at the top of the menu until you remove it.
+When you visit the page it loses its star.
+The page remains in the menu if it's a page you often visit, or if it's pinned.
+Otherwise the page disappears from the menu.

 ### <i class="fa fa-plus"></i> Adding a link